JY-Zhou/DEGAT/README.md

 DEGAT : Diffusion-Enhanced Graph Attention Network for Cancer Type Classfication

 ## Overview
 This repository contains code necessary to run DEGAT model.DEGAT is an end-to-end model mainly based on graph attention network (GAT).
-Protein expression information and proteins interaction information are utilized to predict the type or the subtype of cancer.
+Protein expression information and protein-protein interaction information are utilized to predict the type or the subtype of cancer.
 DEGAT is tested on real-world cancer database "The Cancer Genome Atlas Program"(TCGA)https://www.cancer.gov/ccg/research/genome-sequencing/tcga and outperforms several machine learning and deep learning methods in most of the metrics.

 ## Folder Specification